MartinYeung5/20241108_DOSS_Marketplace/README.md

 7. public monitoring: don't need specific third party to check seller, and it can let public to monitor

 ## Project Summary
-This project aims to develop a decentrallize shopping platform for individual second hand market in order to build a reliable regulations to increase the security of online shopping.
+This project aims to develop a decentrallize shopping platform for individual second-hand market in order to build a reliable regulations to increase the security of online shopping.
 In current situation, we can not find a perfect way to protect our benefit from online shopping. online shopping in reliable platform can decrease the risk of the lost, also it means you should better go to specific reliable platform such as amazon to decrease the issue.
 However, you still suffer from the risk for unhonest seller.
 Therefore, this project will utilize the bitcoin staking strategy to let more monitors to stake their token to join the monitoring process and earn income from each transaction.
 At same time, they may suffer from the risk of fraud seller. so, they need to keep check the seller behaviour.
 When they think the seller is unhonest, they can unbond.
 For the buyer, they can analyse the risk based on the record and the staker situation.

 ## Team